 You would be able to go all the way through and to have much farther reach than the standard chisel.
 Also, having something this length means you could pair down tenons fitting into a mortise.

 If you don’t have a shoulder plane, you have no better option than relying on a chisel.
 Using a paring chisel gives you a more significant point of reference.
 You can also fine-tune the angle by holding the handle.
 You can get micro-adjustments with this chisel.

 Before the days of power tools, a firmer chisel would have been used to chop out hinges, chop out locks, and things like that.
 Firmer chisels have a very robust build.
 The handles are made of beech, so you can whack it with a hammer without losing any force.

 They’re Good all-rounder tools for carpentry, but in furniture-making, you’ll occasionally find uses for them.
 Timber framing chisels won’t be quite versatile.

 Some modern-day firmer chisels have bevels on the top of them.
 So this particular characteristic makes a lot of people confuse.
 They think that all they need to get is a bevel edge chisel for furniture making, and buy this version.
 This is still a firmer chisel, and you know that by how thick the sides are.
 Generally, having flat spots that thick on the chisel side can be limiting for furniture making.

-In the past, firmer chisels used to be sort of the norm, but now they’re kind of a little bit outdated, but people still find uses for them.
+In the past, firmer chisels used to be the norm, but now they’re a little bit outdated, but people still find uses for them.

 3. Mortise Chisel